RomanLut/hx-esp32-cam-fpv/README.md

 Do not expect a lot from this system.
 It all starts with a cheap camera (ov2640) comparable to 2005 smartphone cameras.
 With such camera you have to accept bad brightness/contrast against light, distorted colors, low light sensitivity, vignetting from cheap lenses, bad focus on corners, high jpeg compression artefacts etc.

-Secondly, esp32 is not capable of video encoding, which means that video stream is sent as sequence of JPEG images, wasting bitrate which could be used to represent more details otherwise.
+Secondly, esp32 is not capable of video encoding, which means that video stream is sent as a sequence of JPEG images, wasting bitrate which could be used to represent more details otherwise.

 Image looks Ok on 7” screen, but not more.

 Let’s say honest: we expect at least HD resolution from a digital fpv system.
-All in all, esp32-cam-fpv competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.
-It loose even against good analog system.
-Compared to analog AIO camera, esp32-cam-fpv offers air unit and ground station video recording, digital OSD, Mavlink stream, telemetry logging and absence of analog noise on image, for the same price.
+All in all, **esp32-cam-fpv** competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.
+It looses even against good analog system.
+Compared to analog AIO camera, **esp32-cam-fpv** offers air unit and ground station video recording, digital OSD, Mavlink stream, telemetry logging and absence of analog noise on image, for the same price.
 The downside is high JPEG compression, no WDR, distorted colors, low light sensitivity, varying quality of sensor and lenses, jerky framerate.

-**esp32-cam-fpv** definitely looses againg all commecially available digital FPV system.
+**esp32-cam-fpv** definitely looses againg all commecially available digital FPV systems.

 The only benefits over other open-source systems (OpenHD/Ruby/OpenIPC) are: extremely low air unit price, tiny size (esp32s3sense), low latency, low power consumption (less then 300mA at 5V).